insighio/microSDI12/README.md

 # microSDI12
-A mini SDI-12 implementation for getting sensor info over UART.
-Supports simple RS-232 and directional RS-485.
+A mini SDI-12 implementation for getting sensor info over UART using directional RS-485.

 # API